lewagon/dotfiles/04-Front-End/04-Middleman/README.md

+Reminder, **no live-code tonight as you will pitch your idea in front of the class instead**!

 ## `01-Playing-with-ERB`

 Play with ERB, add a team page to your Middleman project and import your Airbnb home putting common parts in the layout.
 Replace `<a>` and `<img>` tags with `<%= link_to >` and `<%= image_tag >` helpers.